Weining Lu, MD Hear my name

 Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex congenital disability with a diverse phenotypic spectrum, including kidney anomalies (e.g., renal agenesis, multicystic dysplastic kidney, hydronephrosis) and ureteric anomalies (e.g., vesicoureteral reflux, obstructive uropathy) (Ref 1, 2).
 CAKUT is also the leading cause of chronic kidney disease and kidney failure in children and young adults under 40 (Ref 3).

 Dr. Lu’s basic and translational research program has adopted combined human and mouse molecular genetics approaches to identify developmental genes important in kidney and urinary tract development and pathogenesis of CAKUT.
 The first human molecular genetics approach is to study patients with CAKUT and apparent genetic defects using gene mutations, genomic imbalances, and chromosomal rearrangements as signposts to identify disease-causal genes (reverse genetics) (Ref 2).
 After that, molecular identification and analysis of disease genes and mutation studies in affected patients with a familial pattern of CAKUT will be carried out (forward genetics) (Ref 2, 4).
 The second approach is to study temporal and spatial expression patterns of disease genes in human and mouse models.
 Concurrently, the knockout and transgenic mouse models of human disease genes will be generated and examined to recapitulate the human disease phenotype.
 Once these disease genes (e.g., ROBO2, SLIT2, ZEB2) are identified and animal models are created, a multidisciplinary research approach will be taken to gain further mechanistic insights (in vivo and in vitro) on the role of these genes in normal and abnormal developmental processes of the kidney and urinary tract, and on the pathogenesis of CAKUT and kidney injury after birth (Ref 5-9).
-The multidisciplinary research approach includes pre-clinical animal models, patient samples, and biomarker studies using different new biomedical technology and research techniques in molecular genetics, developmental biology, protein biochemistry, molecular biology, pathology, and pharmacology.
+The multidisciplinary research approach includes pre-clinical animal models, patient samples, and biomarker studies, using different new biomedical technologies and research techniques in molecular genetics, developmental biology, protein biochemistry, molecular biology, pathology, pharmacology, and computing & data sciences.
 Dr. Lu’s basic and translational research program connects the bench and bedside.
-It has generated new knowledge of disease mechanisms of CAKUT and kidney disease after birth, which facilitates the discovery of novel drug targets and therapeutics for patients with chronic kidney disease (Ref 7-10) (https://www.eurekalert.org/pub_releases/2016-11/bumc-rip_1111516.php & https://www.eurekalert.org/pub_releases/2020-05/buso-rsn050420.php).
+It has generated new knowledge of disease mechanisms of CAKUT and kidney disease after birth, which advances the discovery of novel drug targets and therapeutics for patients with chronic kidney disease (Ref 7-10) (https://www.eurekalert.org/pub_releases/2016-11/bumc-rip_1111516.php & https://www.eurekalert.org/pub_releases/2020-05/buso-rsn050420.php).

 REFERENCES: